 It is not yet clear in what order the calculation is to be made.
 However, if the overseas transfer charge were applied first and thereafter the LTA charge, John Doe’s bill would still be £625,000.

 There are ways of mitigating the LTA charge by applying for Individual Protection up to the level of £1.25m and even £1.5m.
 These allowances are only available in certain circumstances; there are also conditions attached.

-It almost seems as if we have gone full circle back to the days where the government have taken control of pensions.
+It almost seems as if we have gone full circle back to the days where the government has taken control of pensions.
 The budget raid on QROPS is both penal and harsh.
 In addition, most pensioners will also have to pay tax in the country they retire to.
 Some may think they are taxed enough already.
 Anyone for a Tea Party?

 There are solutions to the budget raid on QROPS for those whose circumstances fit.
-If you intend to retire in an EEA country the obvious answer is to transfer your UK pension overseas via a Malta QROPS whilst Britain is still in the EEA.
-For those outside the EEA who are concerned about currency issues and/or would like to move from a Sterling-based Defined Benefit to a Defined Contribution scheme, it is possible to transfer to an international Self Invested Personal Pension (SIPP).
+If you intend to retire in an EEA country, the obvious answer is to transfer your UK pension overseas via a Malta QROPS whilst Britain is still in the EEA.
+For those outside the EEA concerned about currency issues and/or would like to move from a Sterling-based Defined Benefit to a Defined Contribution scheme, it is possible to transfer to an international Self Invested Personal Pension (SIPP).

-As someone commented at a conference I recently attended on tax strategies …..
-“At the end of the day, governments are broke and you have money; now go figure!”
+As someone commented at a conference, I recently attended on tax strategies …..
+“At the end of the day, governments are broke, and you have money; now go figure!”